 Using, Buying & Selling Anabolic Steroids

-Thailand has a reputation as a steroid haven for bodybuilders, with all sorts of body enhancing drugs available over the counter.
-But be careful, because steroids could land you a jail sentence, even though you are readily sold the drugs by a willing pharmacy:
+Thailand has a reputation as a steroid haven for bodybuilders, with all sorts of body-enhancing drugs available over the counter.
+But be careful.

 Valium, Xanax & Other Related Drugs

-Do not travel in and out of Thailand with steroids, and if you have any doubt over the legality of prescription drugs you are carrying, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.
+If you have any doubt over the legality of a prescription drug you intend to travel with, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.